Significant Accounting Policies

 Financial instruments that potentially subject the Group to concentrations of credit risk consist principally of cash and cash equivalents and accounts receivables.
 The Group’s cash and cash equivalents balances are managed in major banks in Israel.

 The majority of the Group’s cash and cash equivalents are deposited in major banks in Israel.
 Deposits in Israel are not insured.
 Generally, these deposits may be withdrawn upon demand and therefore bear low risk.

 The Group’s accounts receivables are derived from sales mainly in Israel, Europe and the US.
 Concentration of credit risk with respect to accounts receivables is limited by ongoing credit evaluation and account monitoring procedures.
 The Group performs ongoing credit evaluations and establishes an allowance for doubtful accounts based on factors that may affect a customers’ ability to pay, such as known disputes, age of the receivable balance and past experience.
-Allowance for doubtful accounts amounted to $0 and $2,720 as of December 31, 2018 and 2017, respectively.
+There was no allowance for doubtful accounts as of December 31, 2019 and 2018.
 The Group writes off receivables when they are deemed uncollectible, having exhausted all collection efforts.
 Actual collection experience may not meet expectations and may result in increased bad debt expense.